yousei-github/ChampSim-Ramulator/README.md

 - Set the preprocessor `PRINT_STATISTICS_INTO_FILE` to `ENABLE` for printing statistics into `.statistics` file.
 - Set the preprocessor `PRINT_MEMORY_TRACE` to `ENABLE` for printing memory trace into `.trace` file.
 Each line in the trace file represents a memory request, with the hexadecimal address followed by 'R' or 'W' for read or write.
 - Set the preprocessor `MEMORY_USE_SWAPPING_UNIT` to `ENABLE` for enabling data swapping function in memory controller.
 (Currently only support hybrid memory systems).
-- Set the preprocessor `MEMORY_USE_OS_TRANSPARENT_MANAGEMENT` to `ENABLE` for enabling os transparent data management of hybrid memory systems, (Currently part of paper [CAMEO](https://doi.org/10.1109/MICRO.2014.63) is implemented, and variable granularity).
+- Set the preprocessor `MEMORY_USE_OS_TRANSPARENT_MANAGEMENT` to `ENABLE` for enabling os transparent data management of hybrid memory systems, (Currently part of paper [CAMEO](https://doi.org/10.1109/MICRO.2014.63), [MemPod](https://doi.org/10.1109/HPCA.2017.39), and variable granularity are implemented).
 - Set the preprocessor `CPU_USE_MULTIPLE_CORES` to `ENABLE` for enabling multiple cores to run simulation.
 Note you also need to add multiple trace paths to execute this simulator.
 - Set the preprocessor `BRANCH_PREDICTOR` to `BRANCH_USE_BIMODAL` for using bimodal branch predictor.
 Similarly, there have gshare, hashed_perceptron, perceptron branch predictors.
 Following this logic, you can also modify other preprocessors, such as `INSTRUCTION_PREFETCHER`, `LLC_REPLACEMENT_POLICY`, `LLC_PREFETCHER`, and so on.